Welcome to TaxAssist Advisors' privacy notice.

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
+We have put in place appropriate security measures intended to prevent your personal data from being accidentally lost, used, or accessed in an unauthorized way, altered, or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected personal data breach.
+We will notify you by email, mail, or telephone, and will notify any applicable regulator of a breach where we are legally required to do so.
 If you think that any part of our process is not secure, please email us at [email protected].

 8. Data retention - how long will you use my personal data for?

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 9. Your legal rights

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 Please click on the links below to find out more about these rights:

 - Request correction of your personal data.